Archdiocese of Vancouver: Indigenous relations

-Sex Abuse
+Sex abuse

 In the fall of 2018 following the disclosure of global sexual abuse by clergy and on the advice and prompting of some victim-survivors as well as many others searching for justice, Archbishop J. Michael Miller, CSB, appointed a Committee to conduct a file review of historical cases of sexual abuse by clergy who served or resided in the Archdiocese of Vancouver.

-In 2019, the Archdiocese of Vancouver released a Report on Clergy Sexual Abuse, with 31 reccomendations and responses.
+In 2019, the Archdiocese of Vancouver released a Report on Clergy Sexual Abuse, with 31 recommendations and responses.
 The report publicly named nine clergymen who were criminally convicted of sexual abuse or who had civil lawsuits related to abuse settled against them.
 It was also acknowledged that the archdiocese was aware of 36 sex abuse cases since the 1950s, which involved 26 children.
 The Archdiocese of Vancouver was the first among Canada's 60 Catholic dioceses to make this information public.

 In August 2020, a new sex abuse lawsuit was filed against the Archdiocese of Vancouver.
 The lead plaintiff, identified only by the initials K.S. in the court documents, said the priest in charge of St. Francis of Assisi School, Father Michael Conaghan, sexually assaulted her while she was a student at the school in the '80s.
 She was around 11 years old at the time of the alleged abuse.
-Conaghan, who died four days after the lawsuit was filed, was not among the nine clergy listed by the Archiocese in 2019.
+Conaghan, who died four days after the lawsuit was filed, was not among the nine clergy listed by the archiocese in 2019.

 In December 2020, the Archdiocese of Vancouver settled more sex abuse cases involved three additional priests who sexually abuse 13 previously undisclosed victims.
 The three priests named were also not previously listed on the Archdiocese of Vancouver's credibly accused list.

-Coat of Arms
+Coat of arms

 The precious mitre (headgear), featured at the top, is a standard for diocesan armorial bearings.